 Unbraiding a single move is a good way to check that you’ve replaced a dropped loop correctly (ie without giving it an unwanted twist, or maybe not giving it a necessary twist).

-To unbraid a 9 to 11-loop braid, carefully reverse your last braiding moves, beginning with the loop-shifting moves if those were your last moves.
+To unbraid a 9 to 13-loop braid, carefully reverse your last braiding moves, beginning with the loop-shifting moves if those were your last moves.
 Since you originally shifted the loops up, now you will shift them down.
 This is in order to free the opposite hand’s thumb of its loop, so the last-transferred loop can go back to that thumb (through the other loops of that hand).

 Before sending a loop back through the loops of the opposite hand (the loops it originally came through), I wrap the end of the loop once around the tip of the finger holding it, so it will stay in place as it is pushed back through the loops.
 I usually use the index finger to hold it while pushing it back, rather than the little finger.
 [Update feb,2014 - I now have an example in a video, but it's a very complicated braid so may be a little confusing to follow.
 Each loop transfer was done in two passes, so also had to be undone in two passes.
 I happened to use both an index and a little finger to undo...
 Starts around 12:03 in my 13-loop color-linking video, see the timeline below the video and drag bubble on video window to that point.]

 With any kind of unbraiding, be sure to keep your eye on the fell of the braid the whole time, to make sure it IS unbraiding.
 You’re watching to see if a particular unbraiding move gets ‘hung up’ and the whole loop doesn’t go all the way back through the loops it originally came through.
 That will likely be the point where you made your initial mistake.